 - you want the fastest path from install to first deposit

-- you are comfortable exporting the wallet later if your needs change
+- you are comfortable migrating to a wallet later if your needs change

-That user should pick email login, deposit carefully, learn the interface, and revisit wallet export later after the workflow feels familiar.
+That user should pick email login, deposit carefully, learn the interface, and revisit a wallet-based setup later after the workflow feels familiar.

 When wallet login is the right call